 IN THE WORKS is an online series that offers intimate glimpses into artistic processes and exhibition development.
 Artists currently immersed in conceptualizing and producing upcoming projects at the Koffler Gallery share insights and ponder critical moments of their work’s progress.
 They reflect on the internal drives and external factors that generate new directions, perspective shifts and deeper understandings in their ways of thinking and making.

 François Xavier Saint-Pierre

-This week, IN THE WORKS features Toronto artist François Xavier Saint-Pierre, who shares some thoughts on his upcoming exhibition at the Koffler Gallery, The Spiders and the Bees
+IN THE WORKS features Toronto artist François Xavier Saint-Pierre, who shares some thoughts on his exhibition at the Koffler Gallery, The Spiders and the Bees

 .
-Initially scheduled to open this past June, Saint-Pierre’s exhibition was postponed to summer 2021 due to COVID-19 related closures and changes.
+Initially scheduled to open June 2021, Saint-Pierre’s exhibition was postponed to summer 2021 due to COVID-19 related closures and changes.
 This shift in plans and the added development time enable further reflection, both on the personal interests and socio-historical influences that shape the artist’s approach.

 “During the pandemic, I’ve been drawing and painting and thinking about the detritus of culture, the persistence of historical tropes, pictorial traditions, and creative problems posed by the weight of history.

 My summer 2021 exhibition at the Koffler, The Spiders and the Bees